Cross-strait relations: Semi-official relations

 Semi-governmental contact is maintained through the Straits Exchange Foundation (SEF) and the Association for Relations Across the Taiwan Straits (ARATS).
 Although formally privately constituted bodies, the SEF and the ARATS are both directly led by the executive governments of each side: the SEF by the Mainland Affairs Council of the ROC's Executive Yuan, and the ARATS by the Taiwan Affairs Office of the PRC's State Council.
 The heads of the two bodies are both full-time appointees and do not hold other government positions.

 Semi-official representative offices between the two sides are the PRC's Cross-Strait Tourism Exchange Association (CSTEA) in Taiwan, and the ROC's Taiwan Strait Tourism Association (TSTA) in China.
 Both were established in May 2010.
 However, the duties of these offices are limited only to tourism-related affairs.

-The Kuomintang and the Chinese Communist Party maintained regular dialogue via the KMT–CCP Forum from 2006 to 2016.
-This was called a "second rail" in Taiwan and helped to maintain political understanding between the two parties.

 The Shanghai–Taipei City Forum is an annual forum between the cities of Shanghai and Taipei.
 Launched in 2010 by then-Taipei mayor Hau Lung-pin to promote city-to-city exchanges, it led to Shanghai's participation in the Taipei International Flora Exposition end of that year.
 Both Taipei and Shanghai are the first two cities across the Taiwan Strait that carries out exchanges.
 The forum proceeded even though Ko Wen-je was the non-KMT mayor of Taipei from 2014 to 2022.

-Another mode of contact is through private bodies accredited by the respective governments to negotiate technical and operational aspects of issues between the two sides.
-Called the "Macau mode", this avenue of contact was maintained even through the years of the Chen Shui-bian administration.